some-ip-com/open-someip-spec/src/someip-sd.rst

 Repetition Phase:

 The Repetition Phase was introduced to allow for fast synchronization of clients and servers.
 If the clients startup later, it will find the server very fast.
-And if the server starts up later, the client can be found very fast.
+And if the server starts up later, the client is found very fast.
 The Repetition Phase increases the time between two messages exponentially to avoid that overload situations keep the system from synchronization.

 An example configuration could be REPETITIONS_BASE_DELAY=30ms and REPETITIONS_MAX=3.